Generalising Collins' Theorem: Introduction

 We begin \S4 with the plan for the proof in the torsion-free case, Theorem \ref{main}, which is broken into several stages.
 We then introduce a notion of complexity that forms the basis for an inductive proof.

 We make some technical adjustments to our $2$-complex, and prove the initial step of the induction.
-The inductive step involves lifting our pictures to a suitable cover; and then splits into two cases.
-The first of these is when the lifted annular pictures contain a relabelled disc meeting all the edges lying in the generators of $K$: this is handled in \S \ref{first}.
+The inductive step involves lifting our pictures to a suitable cover; and then splits into two cases, depending on the nature of the lifted pictures.
+The first, more straightforward, of these is handled in \S \ref{first}.
 The other, more complicated, case is dealt with in the final three sections.
 In \S \ref{restrict} we reduce to consideration of one particular conjugating element; in \S \ref{formW1} we show that annular pictures for conjugacies with that particular conjugating element have a special form; and finally in \S \ref{finalcurtain} we use that special form to complete the proof.

+We are grateful to an anonymous referee for several helpful suggestions that have improved our exposition.